 Profiling is the collection of data on the execution of various programs (files and functions).
-This is not a process of optimizing or changing programs.
-The result of this process is usually an extended report on the components of the program, statistics on the execution of functions, analyzing which, it is possible to implement optimization, both on the speed of execution of these or those programs, and on the quality of the executed code.
+It is not a process of optimising or changing programs.
+The result of this process is usually a comprehensive report on the program’s components and statistics on the execution of functions.
+Based on this report, we can optimise the program’s execution speed.

 Every system performance slows down after it is loaded with more content and extensions.
 Magento 2 performance is no exception.
-The use of profiling becomes useful when the question of program optimization arises and you need to find out and understand which segments of code are running slowly, which need to be optimized, find broken code, etc. The code profiling procedure should go first in the application optimization process.
+The use of profiling becomes useful when the question of program optimisation arises.
+You need to find out and understand which segments of code are running slowly, which need to be optimised, find broken code, etc. The code profiling procedure should go first in the application optimisation process.
 Any other action will be conjecture and most likely wrong.
-You need to know what exactly causes problems and “brakes”.
+You need to know what exactly causes the problems and “brakes.”
 The result of profiling is usually a list of performed functions together with the time of their execution.

-There are many PHP registration tools (Zend Xdebug, BlackFire, etc.), but not all tools are suitable for analysis directly on the working site.
-Most of them have big overheads and cannot be used in the production environment.
+There are many PHP registration tools (Zend Xdebug, BlackFire, etc.), but not all tools are suitable for direct website analysis.
+Most of them have significant overheads and cannot be used in the production environment.

-Magento 2 provides a Profiler “out of the box”.
+Magento 2 provides a Profiler “out of the box.”
 However, in my practice, it has never been used.
-If you are interested, more information about native Magento 2 profiling you can find on the official doc.

-Tideways XHProf Extension is a hierarchical Profiler for PHP, forked from the XHProf extension originally developed by Facebook.
-The Tideways is a convenient and simple profiler that can effectively collect application statistics almost without slowing down your application (or your site) and can be used for production Magento 2 website profiling with a little overhead.
+Tideways XHProf Extension is a hierarchical Profiler for PHP, forked from the XHProf extension initially developed by Facebook.
+The Tideways is a convenient and straightforward profiler that can effectively collect application statistics almost without slowing down your application (or your site) and can be used for production Magento 2 website profiling with a little overhead.

 To start working with Tideways, you need to create an account on Tideways:

-Then, depends on your server environments, you need to install and configure this extension according to the official documentation:
+Then, depending on your server environment, you need to install and configure this extension according to the official documentation:

-The last step is to simply configure Magento 2 adding settings to a file app/bootstrap.php:
+The last step is to configure Magento 2 adding settings to a file app/bootstrap.php:

-The API key can be found in General Settings in your Tideways account:
+You can find an API key in General Settings in your Tideways account:

-The Tideways provides several methods to trigger profiling:
+The Tideways interface provides several methods to trigger profiling: